 Open Sat – Sun, 11:00 – 17:00 or by appointment

-This summer, Playbour – Work, Pleasure, Survival, will transform Furtherfield into a psychological environment comprising a series of games.
-Offering glimpses into the gamification of all forms of life, players are asked to test the operations of the real-world, and, in the process, experience how forms of play and labour feed mechanisms of work, pleasure, and survival.
-Perform in unwitting data extraction in exchange for public services, learn from hostile designs, and create value by monetising your social relations.
+Examining the way that the boundaries between ‘play’ and ‘labour’ have become increasingly blurred, this summer, Playbour: Work, Pleasure, Survival, will transform Furtherfield Gallery into an immersive environment comprising a series of games.
+Offering glimpses into the gamification of all forms of life, visitors are asked to test the operations of the real-world, and, in the process, experience how forms of play and labour feed mechanisms of work, pleasure, and survival.

-What it means to be a worker is expanding.
-From the self-made celebrity of the Instafamous to the personal live-streaming of online gamers, many of us shop, share, and produce online, 24/7.
-In certain sectors, the seeming convergence of play and labour means work is sold as an extension of our personalities and that employees can be more themselves at work.
-As work continues to evolve and adapt to online cultures, where labour occurs, what is viewed as a product, and even, our sense of self, begins to change.
+What it means to be a worker is expanding and, over the last decade, widening strategies of surveillance and new sites of spectatorship online have forced another evolution in what can be called ‘leisure spaces’.
+From the self-made celebrity of the Instafamous to the live-streaming of online gamers, many of us shop, share and produce online, 24/7.
+In certain sectors, the seeming convergence of play and labour means work is sold as an extension of our personalities and, as work continues to evolve and adapt to online cultures, where labour occurs, what is viewed as a product, and even, our sense of self, begins to change.

-Over the last decade, expanding surveillance strategies and new sites of spectatorship online, have forced another evolution in ‘leisure’ spaces.
-Today, the worker is asked to draw on internal resources and self-made networks to develop new avenues of work, pleasure, and survival.
-As they do, emerging forms of industry combine the techniques and tools of game theory, psychology, and data science to bring marketing, economics, and interaction design to bear on the most personal of our technologies, our smartphones and our social media networks.
-Using metrics to quantify behaviours, profiling personalities through social media use, and conditioning actions to provide rewards, have become new norms online for many to the extent that much of public life can be seen as part of a process of “capturing play in pursuit of work”.
+Today, workers are asked to expand their own skills and build self-made networks to develop new avenues of work, pleasure and survival.
+As they do, emerging forms of industry combine the techniques and tools of game theory, psychology and data science to bring marketing, economics and interaction design to bear on the most personal of our technologies – our smartphones and our social media networks.
+Profiling personalities through social media use, using metrics to quantify behaviour and conditioning actions to provide rewards, have become new norms online.
+As a result, much of public life can be seen as part of a process of ‘capturing play in pursuit of work’.

 Lab session leads and participants: Dani Admiss, Kevin Biderman, Marija Bozinovska Jones, Ruth Catlow, Maria Dada, Robert Gallager, Beryl Graham, Miranda Hall, Arjun Harrison Mann, Maz Hemming, Sanela Jahic, Annelise Keestra, Steven Levon Ounanian, Manu Luksch, Itai Palti, Andrej Primozic, Michael Straeubig, Cassie Thornton, Cecilia Wee, Jamie Woodcock.